Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Experimental Measurements

-Fig. \ref{FigFixedFreqScan} (a) and (b) show sample spectra for the $F=7/2$ state in $^{173}$Yb and $^{174}$Yb, respectively.
+Fig. \ref{FigFixedFreqScan} (b) and (a) show sample spectra for $^{174}$Yb and the $F=7/2$ state in $^{173}$Yb, respectively.
 For the $F=7/2$ state in $^{173}$Yb, distinct separation of Zeeman sublevels is observed due to a bias magnetic field of 0.0866(13) mT applied only when the MOT is deactivated, whereas the Zeeman sublevels in the $^{174}$Yb spectrum overlap because of the inability of applying arbitrary bias magnetic field with the MOT active.
-The spectra are fitted with the following equation.
+The spectra are fitted with the following equation:

 where $R_0$ is a constant and $\sigma$ is the width for the Gaussian.
 The average frequency $\nu_0$ is regarded as the resonant frequency for the transition, and the amount of splitting $\Delta\nu$ is induced by the Zeeman shift.